-January’s theme is all about Going on Safari with Mother Goose Time.
+January’s theme is all about Going on Safari with Experience Curriculum.
 Lion day was much anticipated.
 Going on Safari Lions day includes learning about patience, a song, number recognition game and making a lion mask.

 We skipped the Lion Roar Experiment but we talked about why lions roar and practiced our own lion roar.